Mobilpadde/react-nd-my-reads/README.md

 ## Changes

+ * 09/02/17
+    * Movement is now consistent.

  * 08/30/17
-   * Books move correctly from the search-page
+   * Books move correctly from the search-page.

  * 08/29/17
-   * Allow books to be rearranged from the search-page
+   * Allow books to be rearranged from the search-page.

  * 08/28/17
    * Search by pressing any button
-   * Set state properly
+   * Set state properly.

  * 08/27/17
    * Make it impossible to add existing books from search-results.